Balsamic vinegar of Modena: Granting of PGI label

-Upon submission of the application by Italy, Germany and Greece raised the objection that the protection of the expression "balsamic vinegar" would have strongly damaged their national production, that has been legalized for five years.
-They emphasized that the words "vinegar" and "balsamic", as generic terms, were not amenable to protection.
-They made known that they would have voted for the PGI label only in exchange for recognition of their right to use words "balsamic vinegar" by Italy.
-Also, France opposed, especially for the fact that the denomination "Balsamic Vinegar of Modena" wouldn't have had a reputation distinct from that of the '"Traditional Balsamic Vinegar of Modena", which would mislead the consumer.
+Upon submission of the application by Italy, Germany, and Greece raised the objection that the protection of the expression balsamic vinegar would have strongly damaged their national production, that has been legalized for five years.
+They emphasized that the words vinegar and balsamic, as generic terms, were not amenable to protection.
+They made known that they would have voted for the PGI label only in exchange for recognition of their right to use words balsamic vinegar by Italy.
+Also, France opposed, especially for the fact that the denomination "Balsamic Vinegar of Modena" would not have had a reputation distinct from that of the "Traditional Balsamic Vinegar of Modena", which would mislead the consumer.

-After three years of disputes, on 3 July 2009, the European Commission put the balsamic vinegar of Modena in the register of protected geographical indications, with unanimous vote – apart from the "technical" abstention of France".
+After three years of disputes, on 3 July 2009, the European Commission put the balsamic vinegar of Modena in the register of protected geographical indications, with unanimous vote—apart from the "technical" abstention of France.
+Right after the protection of the EU in 2009, Greece tried to use a technical norm of the EU—unaware of the geographical protection procedures—to obtain recognition of the definition of "greek balsamic vinegar", confirming the attractiveness of a market which at the time was worth around 400 million Euros per year.

-Right after the protection of the EU in 2009, Greece tried to use a technical norm of the EU – unaware of the geographical protection procedures – to obtain recognition of the definition of "greek balsamic vinegar", confirming the attractiveness of a market which at the time was worth around 400 million Euros per year.
+In 2019, the European Court of Justice reaffirmed that the individual terms of vinegar and balsamic are not protected.